Arthritis in Cats and Dogs

 - Trouble stepping in and out of the litter box

-- Quick little steps with the back legs
+- Quick little steps with the back legs (shorter hind limb stride compared to forelimbs)

-- Reluctance to jump up on furniture where previously there was none.
+- Reluctance to jump up on furniture where previously there was none

 What Can I Do at Home to Help Avoid Arthritis?